taocode/taocode.com/src/posts/new-site-sveltekit-upgrade.md

 ## Why Upgrade So Soon?

-I wanted to tag my content so that it could navigated by subject or category.
+I wanted to tag my content so that it could be navigated by subject or category.
 I looked for solutions within the Routify ecosystem but did not find a suitable demonstration and this probably isn't Routify's realm of responsibility.
 Certainly this is possible via Svelte in general (maybe with stores?), but I hadn't found a Svelte demonstration out there either; then I came across Markus Hatvan's code which had all the features I wanted and ***in SvelteKit***, the shiny new code with official Svelte routing.

 I initially chose Routify simply because the starter package from Reepolee worked and it was *fast!* Development startup in roughly 10 seconds and builds in a similar amount of time on my local system.
 Svite indeed!
 [MarkJonesVoice](/blog/markjonesvoice) is still based on Reepolee's build with Routify + Vite + MDSVEX.